-Joint Development Agreements and Product Strategy
+Product Strategy

 We are currently undertaking internal development work on potential products for the consumer marketplace.
-This development work was being performed through our Consulting Agreement with Blaze Clinical, and Phillip A. Bosua, who served as our Chief Product Officer.
+This development work was previously being performed through our Consulting Agreement with Blaze Clinical, and Phillip A. Bosua, who served as our Chief Product Officer.
 In his current role as Chief Executive Officer, Mr. Bosua continues to lead these efforts.
-As these products take form over the coming months, we will make appropriate product announcements.
+We have announced the development of our UBAND Calorie Counter and our UBAND CGM.
+We have also recently announced the engagement of a manufacturing partner we will work with to bring these products to market.
+We will make further announcements regarding these products as development and manufacturing work on them progresses.

-We also will continue to engage with partners through licensing our technology in various fields of use, entering in to joint venture agreements to develop specific applications of our technology, and in certain specific instances develop our own products for the marketplace.
+As time and resources permit, we also will engage with partners through licensing our technology in various fields of use, entering in to joint venture agreements to develop specific applications of our technology, and in certain specific instances develop our own products for the marketplace.

-We have deployed our ChromaID development kit to a number of potential joint venture partners and customers around the world.
-There are strong indications of interest in deploying our technology in a wide variety of applications involving identification, authentication and diagnostics.
 Currently we are focusing our current efforts on productizing our Bio-RFID technology as we move it out of the research laboratory and in to the marketplace.